wix-incubator/wix-restaurants-api/Rendering.md

 The Wix Restaurants Rendering API renders domain objects to HTML.

-> :warning: This API is currently in alpha, and may change without notice.
+> ⚠ This API is currently in alpha, and may change without notice.

 ## Orders
 To render orders, use the following [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) endpoint: